 While, yes avoiding problem ingredients like sulfates and silicones, is good practice until you know what works.
 Unless you are allergic to something, you don’t have to ditch an ingredient entirely unless you have truly tested and understood what doesn’t work for you.

-Or save this link in your favorite to refer back to (hair care ingredients list)
+Or save this link in your favorites to refer back to.

 Thank you for reading.
 Please feel free to share.